rethinkdb/rethinkdb-example-flask-backbone-todo/README.md

     return jsonify(todo_table.get(todo_id).replace(request.json).run(g.rdb_conn))
 ```

-If you'd like the update operation to happen as the result of a `PATCH` request (carrying only the updated fields), you can use instead [`update`](http://www.rethinkdb.com/api/#py:writing_data-update) for saving the merged data:
+If you'd like the update operation to happen as the result of a `PATCH` request (carrying only the updated fields), you can use instead [`update`](http://www.rethinkdb.com/api/#py:writing_data-update) which will merge the database stored JSON object with the new one:

 ```python
 @app.route("/todos/<string:todo_id>", methods=['PUT'])